A guide to choosing the best sugars, syrups, and sweeteners for you

 Challenged by having to sort through the plethora of resources, opinions and controversies about sweeteners, the Public Health Surveillance Agency ("Vigilancia Sanitária") in the State of Paraná, Brazil invited me to become a member of the Advisory Committee for "Food for Special Dietary Uses" Regulation and Labeling from 1993 to 1999.
 At that time, no country in South America had these foods regulated, and Brazilian consumers struggled to find adequate nutrition information on many food labels.
 We, the committee, wrote the first-ever draft regulation for these foods in South America.

 Fast forward to 2016, after living in the U.S. for almost twenty years, I saw a need for a blog that is impartial and not trying to persuade the public about this one sweetener that is best for everybody.
 A blog that did not contain a personal opinion nor made assumptions about the healthiest sweetener sold in stores across the U.S. Seeing that need, I sought to fill it with the What Sugar Blog.

 Why are you blogging?

 Sugars and sweet foods are among the most popular and widely consumed foods.
 That, combined with the widespread confusion over what each sweetener really is, makes it evident that we desperately need to better understand them so we can make smart choices and keep up to date with the latest sweeteners to enter the market.

 WHY YOU SHOULD TRUST ME + DISCLOSURE

 WhatSugar Blog is owned and operated by Adriane Mulinari Campos.
 I am a chemical engineer and food technologist.
 I have the background and credentials to bring accurate and reliable information on sugars and sweeteners sold to you in stores across the U.S.

-WhatSugar Blog is impartial, data-driven source, not trying to persuade you about anything, and not making any assumptions about sugars and sweeteners.
-It is built based on an exhaustive and painstakingly search conducted by myself only.
+WhatSugar Blog is a science-based and data-driven source.
+It's impartial, not trying to persuade you about anything, and not making any assumptions about sugars & sweeteners.
+It's built based on an exhaustive & painstaking search conducted by myself only.